-What legislation should I know about
+What legislation should you know about

 In Canada, the federal Divorce Act legislates divorce and other related legal issues, such as: